Barrybee01/Ffmchem/ReadMe.md

 Some structure files are available in the examples folder to use for testing.
 The available arguments in the tool are:

 ```
 --help             Give the list of commands and what they do
 --input            Input file for single conversion, or input directory when using batch analysis
 --output           Output file for single conversion or output directory when using batch analysis
 --from             The input file format
 --to               The output file format
 --map              Some conversions require an atom type map that relates a numerical index to an atom type.
 More information provided below
 --mass-map         Similar to the atomic map, but includes atomic mass.
 This is needed for conversions to lmp format
 --batch            Allows a user to perform file conversions from a folder with many structure files
 --atom-centric     Takes the input file and makes a series of output files for each atom type
 --coordinates      The coordinate type used in a LAMMPS simulation (scaled, unscaled, wrapped).
 This can be specified or automatically detected
 --lattice-type     The lattice type needs to be entered for conversion to cif file format
 --space-group      The space group of the lattice needs to be entered for conversion to cif file format
 --split            Splits the trajectory into its individual time steps in either xyz format or lammpstrj format
+--scrape-top       Takes the original trajectory file, or a directory of individual files, and removes the first portion of the file(s)
+--scrape-bottom    Takes the original trajectory file, or a directory of individual files, and removes the last portion of the file(s)
 ```
 There are a few cases where an atomic map is required:  `.lmp` to `.cif`, `.lmp` to `.xyz`, `.cif` to `.lmp` and `.xyz` to `.lmp`.
 For example,